Judex (1916 film): General release

-The first text episode of Judex was published in the January 12, 1917 issue of Le Petit Parisien, a week before the film debut on January 19.
-Each text episode was published before the corresponding film episode, which built up anticipation.
-The text episodes ran from January 12 to April 6, and the film episodes ran from January 19 to April 7.
+The first text episode of Judex was published in the 12 January 1917 issue of Le Petit Parisien, a week before the film debut on 19 January.
+Each Judex text episode was published before the corresponding film serial episode, which built up anticipation.
+The text episodes ran from 12 January to 6 April, and the film episodes ran from 19 January to 7 April.

-The international release of the serial was delayed until late 1917 in Europe, while a North American release didn't occur until the National Film Theatre arranged a screening in February 1965.
+The international release of the serial was delayed until late 1917 in Europe.
+A North American release did not occur until the Canadian Film Institute's National Film Theatre arranged a screening in February 1965.